Whether you’re looking for a swanky gift for your favorite person or want to treat yo’ self, add the Apple Watch to the top of your list.

 With the Apple Watch, I can set up an alert that tells me if my heart rate goes above a resting rate of my choosing.

 Starting with the Apple Watch Series 6, you can check your blood oxygen levels.
-Blood oxygen levels can be an indicator of a blood clot or other major illness, like COVID-19.
+Blood oxygen levels can be an indicator of a clot or other major illness or injury.

 Needless to say, having the ability to track these health levels is a huge stress reliever – especially when I’m away from home.